harrysolovay/Liminal/docs/index.md

 ## Why does Liminal Exist?

-Tool and service builders are running into issues regarding representing, sharing and utilizing contract metadata for a wide range of use cases, some of which are listed below.
-Liminal takes––what is potentially––a first step towards addressing these issues with a TypeScript DSL for modeling contracts and interactions with contracts.
-It does not directly handle transforming that representation into say the JavaScript runtime execution.
-It is a tool for describing the contract and transactions.
+At a high level, Mina's developer community is facing issues related to sharing and utilizing representations of contracts and transactions..
+Liminal takes a first step towards addressing these use cases by providing a TypeScript DSL for modeling contracts and transactions.
+Liminal does not directly handle transforming that representation into targets, such as the JavaScript runtime execution.

-In the long term, Liminal may also serve as a specification of capabilities supported in any given zero-knowledge smart contract.
-In this case, the Liminal AST would be a common representation against which builders could support a wide range of targets, such as block explorer metadata, wallet transaction insights, persistent storage adapters and even non-JS runtimes.

-## What Does Liminal Unblock?

-Upgradability

-Documentation experiences like Rustdoc

-Contract dependency visualization

-exchanges, daos, wallets, indexers, anything dynamic
+## Use Cases

+### Block Explorers & Insight Dashboards

+### Standards

+### Clarity For Treasury Proposals

+### Wallet APIs

 https://github.com/MinaFoundation/Core-Grants/issues/33

+wallet transaction insights

+### Storage Persistence Adapters

+### Non-JS Runtimes

+### Upgradeability Patterns + Migrations

+### Documentation Experiences

+like Rustdoc

+### Contract Analysis

+### Contract registries

+### Indexers

+### Bridges